Alonso-del-Arte/chess/doc/Variants.md

 beyond the opening, as the players get confused about which pawns belong to whom.

+I suppose this variant could be played on a regular board, and for the pieces we could take the White pieces from two separate regular chess sets, but that wouldn't completely do justice to the concept.

 Chess.com has introduced a computer version of this, but of course the computer keeps track of which piece belongs to which side.
 If you attempt to move a piece that is not yours, the computer will not allow the move to be made.